Şehzade Ömer Faruk: Divorce and second marriage

 Ömer Faruk developed an increased interest in his cousin Mihrişah Sultan, the daughter of crown prince Şehzade Yusuf Izzeddin.
 It was also a public knowledge that things weren't going well between Faruk and Sabiha.

 In 1944, Mihrişah even sided with Faruk when the council chose Prince Ahmed Nihad as the head of the family.
 While Sabiha backed the council's decision and approved the choice of the leader.
 Her daughters also sided with her.
 Faruk accused Sabiha of turning their daughters against him.
 But he was already in love with Mihrişah and the issue of the council was just an excuse.

 Faruk divorced Sabiha on 5 March 1948, after twenty eight years of marriage, and just four months later married Mihrişah in a religious ceremony on 31 July 1948.
 In the prenuptial agreement she asked that the right to divorce her husband be included in the contract.
+His remarriage created a rift with his daughters, who sided with their mother and treated their father coldly for years, as well as not recognizing or having contact with Mihrişah.

 However, their marriage did not last and in 1959 Mihrişah divorced Faruk using her right to divorce her husband.
 Later Faruk would tell his friends "I divorced the most beautiful woman in the world to marry the ugliest one.
 Fate!"